Discover which Brush Lettering Pens you need for different types of hand lettering. Learning to Letter is so much easier with the right tools!

 I’m going to tell you why I’m I know these are the Best Brush Lettering Pens for Beginners…because I still am one.

 The brush lettering pens you use really does make a difference.
 I’ve tried A LOT and this list includes my VERY favorites.

 And yes, some of these are technically pens, and some are markers and one is essentially a paint brush…but for SEO purposes and my sanity, we’re going to call all these brush lettering pens.

-The BEST Brush Lettering Pens for Beginners:
+The BEST Brush Lettering Pens:

 If you still want to hand letter, I also highly recommend getting the Tombow Monotwin Markers.
 They write so smooth, and I love that they have two sides.
 You can see them below.

 Sharpie Brush Pens are a fun alternative.
 The tips are kind of spongey, so I feel like they’re a little better if you have shaky hands…for some reason, it’s easier for me to keep them steady.

 Or you can get them in color.
 I would use these for smaller items, like name tags or envelopes.
 I think I like the hard tip better (enter “That’s What She Said” joke here) because they’re easier for me to write with.

 I use Kuretake Watercolors because they’re really vibrant and not too expensive.
 I feel like if you really cheap out on your watercolors, it’s not worth doing it!
 Also, this brush is great for creating watercolor flowers!
 If you use regular paper, the water will bleed all over the page

 If you liked this post, check out these other posts: